The Graham Norton Show returns with a new lockdown look

-The Graham Norton Show will return tonight (Friday April 10) with a brand new look.
+The Graham Norton Show will return tonight (Friday April 17) with its brand new look.

 Graham Norton is back for Friday nights - not quite as usual, but still featuring the biggest stars and the best stories.

-A new 'isolation series' will premiere this evening at the earlier than usual time of 9PM on BBC One.
+A new 'isolation series' will continue this evening at the earlier than usual time of 9PM on BBC One.

 “We can’t wait to be back on Friday nights bringing a little bit of lightness during this strange time," said Graham.